NikaKharazishvili1212/online-market/README.md

 - ✅ Used polymorphism with interfaces (via method parameters and fields)
 - ✅ Created final class, method, and variable
 - ✅ Created static block, method, and variable

+## Requirements Checklist for Homework 4 (extended)
+- ✅ Created 5 custom exceptions (1 checked and 4 unchecked)
+- ✅ Handled checked exception
+- ✅ Created one AutoCloseable class `MarketResource` and used try-catch with resources